 With my new found confidence, I cruised back to the waiting room after my name was called and took a seat and waited for the doc to come in.
-The room was covered with famous athlete’s photos, all with personal thank you messages on them.
-Famous dancers, olympians, NBA players, etc. I allowed myself to dream a little bit, envisioning what my photo would look like.
+The room was covered with famous athlete’s photos, all with personal thank you messages to them.
+Famous dancers, Olympians, NBA players, etc. I allowed myself to dream a little bit, envisioning what my photo would look like.
 Probably something like this,

 I am sure he would throw that right up on the wall.

-So, after a few minutes of waiting and dreaming, Dr. Slim Thug came in with a few of his residents, and shook out hand.
-Right off the bat I could tell he was the man.
+So, after a few minutes of waiting and dreaming, Dr. Slim Thug came in with a few of his residents, and shook our hands.
+Right off the ba, I could tell he was the man.
 For one, he had a totally normal personality, which I found was rare for orthopedic surgeons (to all my ortho docs who read this, I’m sorry, but ya’ll are Type-A x 1,000,000).
 You know, he could carry on conversations that were not 95% about him and his past accomplishments.
 That, and he swore, literally one or two sentences into our first conversation.
 Loved it.
 All of it.
 Now this is a guy I could get down with.
 He quickly grabbed my post-op write up from the last procedure and skimmed through a few parts.
 He was muttering to himself about how long and absurd it was, which I found a) hilarious and b) to be bit of retribution.
 When he was done, he looked up at me and my father, looked over at his residents, and said,

 “Teaching moment – this is why you don’t f**k with an athletes achilles tendon if you don’t have to.”